M1911 Milling Guide

 Initially place the jig so it is parallel to the t-slot rails in order to reduce the need to repeatedly probe the frame and adjust the jig.

 Z-axis out of tolerance: There is a significant difference between the z position on the top-front of the frame and the top-rear of the frame.
+When snugging the "anchor" bolt, pull jig towards you, to remove any slack there could be on the rails.
+Then align the jig so it's close to parallel to the table.
 Push the left side of the jig forward so that the frame makes contact with the tooling when prompted in order to true the frame's z axis position.
 It may take numerous attempts.

-X-axis out of tolerance: There is a significant difference between the x position on the side of the front of the frame than the same side of the rear of the frame.
-The workpiece may be improperly mounted to the jig or the jig may be improperly mounted to the t-slot table.
+X-axis out of tolerance: There is a significant difference between the x position on the side of the front of the frame and the same side of the rear of the frame.
+The workpiece may be improperly mounted to the jig ,or the jig may be improperly mounted to the t-slot table.
 Otherwise, the t-slot platform is likely slightly higher on one side than the other.